 Day 1: Ushuaia, Argentina

-The first day of this cruise is spent cruising to the Falkland Islands and there will be a whole host of facilities to enjoy.
-Will it be a spa treatment, a lecture from one of the on-board expedition team or just relaxing in one of the comfy chairs in the observation lounge, looking out for birds and wildlife.
+The first 3 days of this cruise are spent cruising to South Georgia, it’s the perfect oppourtunity to explore all the facilities your ship has to offer.
+Perhaps enjoy a spa treatment, a lecture from one of the on-board expedition team on a fascinating aspect of Antarctica, or just sit with a drink in the observation lounge and look out for birds and wildlife.

-As you approach Elephant Island, you will start to see some impressive glaciers flecked with pink algae.
-The island was given its name because of its elephant-like appearance and it is also a place where sightings of elephant seals are very common too.
+Impressive glaciers can be seen approaching Elephant Island which was given its name because of its elephant-like appearance.
+It is also a place where sightings of elephant seals are very common too.
 The Islands biggest significance is that in 1916, when Ernest Shackleton’s ship Endurance was crushed in pack ice in the Weddell Sea, his crew managed to navigate here before becoming stranded for more than 4 months sheltering under two upturned lifeboats on a dramatic spit of land.

 Today you will get your first experiences of Antarctica as your ship moves into Antarctic Sound and its magnificent array of tabular icebergs, historical sites and Adelie and Gentoo Penguin rookeries.
 Depending on weather and ice conditions your ship may go on to visit Brown Bluff and Hope Bay before moving towards the Antarctic Peninsula overnight.

 Days 12: Antarctic Peninsula

 Antarctica is irresistible for its spectacular iceberg sculptures, calving glaciers and for the possibility of up-close encounters with marine mammals and the iconic penguins.
 You will spend the day exploring some of the amazing sites here.